16th February 2026|In Latest News, Financial Issues

 The Pension Sharing Order – A Cautionary Tale

 The recent case of AP v TP (Pension Enforcement) [2025] demonstrates the need to ensure that even after the court have approved a financial consent order concerning pensions after divorce and have made a pension sharing order, it is important that the necessary steps are put in place with the pension provider for that order to be implemented.
-Without this, the order cannot be put into effect and the court has the power to return the whole pension to the original pension owner, despite the original agreement or order so beware!
+The subject of Pension Sharing Order enforcement after divorce UK is especially relevant here.
+Without proper action, the order cannot be put into effect.
+Furthermore, the court has the power to return the whole pension to the original pension owner.
+This applies despite the original agreement or order.
+So beware!
+Pension Sharing Order enforcement after divorce UK serves as a significant cautionary tale in this situation.

-In this case, the husband and wife entered into a legal binding agreement known as a ‘Consent Order’ where they agreed that the family home would be sold and that the wife should have a pension sharing order over the husband’s pension.
+In this case, the husband and wife entered into a legal binding agreement known as a ‘Consent Order’.
+In this order they agreed that the family home would be sold and that the wife should have a pension sharing order over the husband’s pension.
+Clearly, Pension Sharing Order enforcement after divorce UK depends on every party carrying out their responsibilities as outlined in the court order.

 What is a Pension Sharing Order?